laylavish/uBlockOrigin-HUGE-AI-Blocklist/README.md

 ## To Do
 ✅ Provide blocklist for uBlacklist compatibility

-✅ Make blocklist work on other search engines such as DuckDuckGo, Bing (ew), etc.
+✅ Make blocklist work on other search engines such as DuckDuckGo and Bing (ew)

 ## Special thanks